The Nightfly: Recording and production

-Problems with the technology persisted in the beginning, particularly regarding the alignment of the 3M machines.
+Problems with the new technology surfaced in the beginning, particularly regarding the alignment of the 3M machines.
 Representatives from 3M had to be called to align the machines, but eventually Fagen and Nichols grew tired of this.
 Nichols and engineers Jerry Garsszva and Wayne Yurgelun took classes at 3M's Minnesota headquarters and returned knowing how to align the machines themselves.
 "I was ready to transfer to analog and give it up on several occasions, but my engineering staff kept talking me into it", Fagen remembered.
-They practiced an early form of "comping" Fagen's vocals—which they called "beat[ing] the computer"—wherein he would record multiple takes and the engineers would pick the best lines from each take.
-On "Walk Between Raindrops", they combined bass parts playing on a keyboard bass and bass guitar.
-Doubling bass lines would "become common practice on many records", according to writer James Sweet.
+They practiced an early form of "comping" Fagen's vocals (which they called "beat[ing] the computer"), wherein he would record multiple takes and the engineers would combine the best lines from each take.
+On "Walk Between Raindrops", they combined bass parts playing on a keyboard bass and bass guitar; doubling bass lines would later "become common practice on many records", according to writer James Sweet.

 Fagen opted to overdub each part separately for The Nightfly.
 It became enormously difficult, between this approach and the new technology, to record the album.
-Pianist Michael Omartian "objected strongly" when Fagen tasked him to "set the groove" of the title track on his own, with nothing but a click track.
-On another occasion, Fagen "demanded subtle timing differences between the left and right-hand piano parts" on "Ruby Baby".
-The effect he desired was achieved with Omartian and Greg Phillinganes playing together on the same keyboard.
-For the "party noises" in "Ruby Baby", the team suspended a microphone from the ceiling of Studio 54 – just next door to the studio they were working in – and recorded one of Jerry Rubin's "business parties".
-Unsatisfied with the results, the group instead held a party in the studio by themselves and included that ambience in the song.
+Pianist Michael Omartian "objected strongly" when Fagen tasked him to "set the groove" of the title track on his own, with nothing but a click track for him to listen to.
+On another occasion, Fagen "demanded subtle timing differences between the left and right-hand piano parts" on "Ruby Baby"; the effect he desired was achieved by having Omartian and Greg Phillinganes play together on the same keyboard.
+For the "party noises" in "Ruby Baby", the team first suspended a microphone from the ceiling of Studio 54 (located next door to the studio they were working in) and recorded one of Jerry Rubin's "business parties".
+Unsatisfied with the results, they instead held a party in the studio by themselves and included that ambience in the song.

-Larry Carlton performs lead guitar on much of the album and recorded his pieces in four days.
-During his time with the group, he discovered a humming sound coming from his amplifier.
-The engineers discovered the source on the outside of the building: a large magnet "that formed part of the New York subway system".
-In one instance, a strange smell permeated the studio space at Soundworks.
-The studio staff "gutted" the studio, removing its air conditioning, carpeting, and recording console until they discovered the cause of the smell: a deceased rat in a drainpipe.
-Sessions regularly stretched long into the evening; Fagen would often refer to this as "being on the night train".
-The album took eight months to record and was mixed in 10 days.
+Larry Carlton, who performs lead guitar on much of the album, recorded his parts in four days.
+During his time in the studio at Soundworks, he noticed a humming sound coming from his amplifier.
+The engineers discovered the source on the other side of the wall: a large magnet in an adjacent Metropolitan Transportation Authority substation.
+(Note: Soundworks Digital was located at 254 W 54th Street, which backs on to MTA Substation #13 at 225 W 53rd Street.)
+In one instance, a strange smell permeated the studio space at Soundworks; the studio staff "gutted" the studio, removing its air conditioning, carpeting, and recording console until they found a deceased rat in a drainpipe.
+Sessions regularly stretched long into the evening, which Fagen referred to as "being on the night train".
+The album took eight months to record and was mixed in ten days.
+In a 2020 interview with Leo Sidran, Fagen confessed to having had "a nervous breakdown" during mixing, which required psychotherapy and resulted in a lengthy period of writer's block.